 - South Korea (Artisanal green teas from South Korea are currently gaining a following in the U.S. specialty market.
 The best ones are usually made by monks in remote mountains.)

 - Thailand (Some Taiwanese oolong producers are relocating to Thailand for lower land and labor costs.
-They are beginning to produce good oolongs there.)
+A few are beginning to produce good oolongs there.)

 - Vietnam (After producing mostly low-grade teas for many years, some producers are now making quality teas.)